zhullyb/monyhar/monyhar/tools/metrics/histograms/review_guidelines.md

 [TOC]

-This covers how to review metrics code in the Chromium codebase.
+This covers how to review metrics code in the Monyhar codebase.

 ## UMA Histograms